 When can I opt out of PAYE Plan 1 repayments?

 You cannot normally pick and choose how you repay your Plan 1 income-contingent student loan.
 If you are an employee, then Pay As You Earn (PAYE) deductions are mandatory in most cases.

 But if you are getting close to full repayment, you are recommended by the SLC to switch to direct debit repayments to avoid paying too much through PAYE and then having to get a refund from the SLC.

-This is because PAYE deductions are calculated at 9% of pay above £19,390 (for the tax year 2020/21) but even though HMRC and the SLC are working towards more frequent data sharing which should mean that your SLC account is updated regularly it may not be completely accurate.
-Therefore, , it is still recommended to pay the SLC directly during the final two years of loan repayments.
+This is because PAYE deductions are calculated at 9% of pay above £19,390 (for the tax year 2020/21) and even though HMRC and the SLC are working towards more frequent data sharing which should mean that your SLC account is updated regularly it may not be completely accurate.
+Therefore, it is still recommended to pay the SLC directly during the final two years of loan repayments.

 The direct debit facility allows you to opt out of PAYE deductions up to two years prior to anticipated full repayment.